Erie, Harborcreek and Millcreek, PA

 Do I have TMJ?

 TMJ can affect any individual in any walk of life.
 However, statistics indicate that more women than men suffer from the disorder, and it is most prevalent among people between the ages of 20 and 40 years old.

 Many other conditions cause symptoms that are similar to TMJ—such as tooth decay, sinus infections, arthritis, and gum disease.
 A neuromuscular dentist is the best-trained medical professional to diagnose TMJ, and treat the disorder.
 Focusing their practice on finding or regaining the ideal alignment of your bite and jaw, a neuromuscular dentist has extensive post-graduate training that helps to detect TMJ and differentiate it from any other disorders or issues that produce similar symptoms.

 At Laser Dentistry of Erie, LLC, Dr. Albert Starr possesses the training and experience to diagnose TMJ and provide relief for patients who are suffering from the disorder through the use of oral appliance therapy.
 If you think you have TMJ, do not hesitate!
 Seek a professional evaluation as soon as possible, by contacting our office at (814) 825-2615 to schedule a consultation.

-Laser Dentistry of Erie, LLC, is proud to serve patients located in Lake Erie, PA, and the surrounding areas.
+Laser Dentistry of Erie, LLC, is proud to serve patients located in Erie, PA, and the surrounding areas.